 Rosenberg was known for giving students great latitude in pursuing their individual interests as artists, as was seen by the wide array of styles on display in A Painter’s Legacy, a 2009 exhibit of work by his students at the American Jewish Museum at the Jewish Community Center of Greater Pittsburgh.
 His students included Mel Bochner, Philip Pearlstein and Andy Warhol, as well as Lois Katz Blaufeld, Rochelle Blumenfeld, Aaronel deRoy Gruber, Jane Haskell, Virginia Holzman, Anita Freund Morganstern and Abe Weiner.
 Rosenberg was a contemporary of Sybil Barsky.

 While visiting the Hill District library as a young man, Rosenberg noticed Libbie Levin (1898-1987), one of the clerks.
 He purposefully lost several library cards in the hopes of striking up a conversation.
 Although the scheme failed, Rosenberg and Levin met later under different circumstances and married.
 They lived in Oakland for a time before moving to Mt.
 Royal Road in Squirrel Hill.
-They had one child, Dr. Murray Z. Rosenberg (1925-1996), who practiced medicine in North Carolina and was an artist in his own right, doing mostly illustrations.
+They had one child, Dr. Murray Z. Rosenberg (1925-1996), who practiced medicine in Connecticut before retiring to North Carolina.
+Murray was also an artist in his own right, doing mostly illustrations.